enklu/enkluplayer-jsapi-docs/source/includes/behaviors.md

 log.debug('Hello World!');
 ```

-> If an `enter` function is defined, it will be called once after all scripts have been executed initially.
-This is a safe place to manipulate elements created through vines, as the elements are guaranteed to be created at this point.
+> If an `enter` function is defined, it will be called once and only once after all scripts have been initially executed.
+This is a safe place to manipulate elements created through vines, as the elements are guaranteed to be created by this point.

 ```javascript
 var okBtn;